CompCogNeuro/sims/ch9/sem/README.md

 You should see that attention and spelling are only related by around 0.06, indicating low similarity.
 This should match your overall intuition: we talk about attention as being critical for solving the binding problem in several different situations, but we don't talk much about the role of attention in spelling.

-* Compare several other words that the network should know about from reading this textbook (tip: Click `TrainEnv` in the control panel on the left and then click `Words` in the window that appears to see a list of all the words, and scroll through that to see what words are in the valid list (these are words with frequency greater than 5, and not purely syntactic).
+* Compare several other words that the network should know about from reading this textbook (tip: Click `TrainEnv` in the left control panel and then click `Words` in the window that appears to see a list of all the words, and scroll through that to see what words are in the valid list (these are words with frequency greater than 5, and not purely syntactic).

 > **Question 9.10:** Report the `TstWordsCorrel` values for several additional sets of Words comparisons, along with how well each matches your intuitive semantics from having read this textbook yourself.